chibisnorlax/acnhfaq/faq/new.md

 * * *

 ## Mechanic Changes
 This list documents any mechanic changes from version `1.6.0` to `1.7.0`.
-More information will be released once the update drops.
+This list will be updated as new information comes in.
+- Regarding villager gifting:
+    - All hand gifted clothing (aside from wetsuits) are now unsafe.
+(They will store them)
+    - Clothing can now be placed on top of surfaces in villagers' houses.
+    - Shoes are now able to be placed in villagers' houses.
+- It is now possible for villagers to have the move out bubble before having the first K.K. concert.
+- Snowballs now have less strict spawn conditions.
+- Celeste can now show up on a Sunday.